omar-samir-1/world-wise/README.md

 - Interactive world map powered by **Leaflet**
 - Clickable map with popup forms to add new trips
 - Add trip details (location, date, description)
+- Fetch and update city data using a RESTful API
 - View list of added trips and visited countries
 - Responsive, mobile-friendly design